krevanth/ZAP/README.md

     Fully synthesizable Verilog-2001 core.
     Store buffer for improved performance.
-    Can execute 32-bit ARMv4 and 16 bit Thumb v1 code(Experimental).
+    Can execute ARMv4T code.
+Note that compressed instruction support is EXPERIMENTAL.
     Wishbone B3 compatible interface.
 Cache unit supports burst access.
     10-stage pipeline design.
 Pipeline has bypass network to resolve dependencies.
     2 write ports for the register file to allow LDR/STR with writeback to execute as a single instruction.